Brown-University-Library/DHDSsummer2021/index.md

 Between live classes, participants will complete readings, view videos, and do homework which will incorporate the skills and tools that are presented in the meetings.

-Over the second week of the workshop, participants will prepare a small digital project and present it to the class on the last day.
+Over the second week of the workshop, participants will prepare a small digital project and present it to the group on the last day.
 There will be opportunities for discussions arising out of participants’ interests.

 <br/>
 {% include footer.html %}